Sha’Carri Richardson finally gets in blocks, finishes last in 100 at Prefontaine Classic

 As the gun went off, Richardson intended to silence anyone else who may have doubted her place among the sport’s elite — but that would not come Saturday.
 Richardson faded early and finished last in the nine-woman field, watching as Jamaica’s Elaine Thompson-Herah won with a time of 10.54 seconds, the second-fastest mark ever recorded in the event.
 Thompson-Herah’s countrywomen, Shelly-Ann Fraser-Pryce and Shericka Jackson, finished second and third respectively, as they did in Tokyo, while American Teahna Daniels finished fourth with a personal-best time of 10.83.

 It was a stunning letdown for Richardson, who was also scheduled to run in the 200 meters but withdrew from that event.
-She had entered the meet with the sixth-fastest time in the 100, only to clock an 11.14 on an afternoon when she had an opportunity to open a new rivalry with her Jamaican counterparts.
+She had entered the meet with the sixth-fastest time ever in the 100, only to clock an 11.14 on an afternoon when she had an opportunity to open a new rivalry with her Jamaican counterparts.
 Even as they swept the podium in Tokyo, there was still the question that hovered over that event: What if Richardson would have been in the field in Tokyo?

 On Saturday, that question was at least temporarily put to rest, and Richardson was left to defend her belief that she is among the best in her sport.

 “Coming out today, it was a great return back to the sport.
 I wanted to be able to come and perform, having a month off, dealing with all I was dealing with,” she told the NBC broadcast after the race.
 “I’m not upset at myself at all.
 This is one race.
 I’m not done.
 You know what I’m capable of.
-Count me out if you want to, talk all the [stuff] you want, because I’m here to stay.
+Count me out if you want to, talk all the [stuff] you want because I’m here to stay.
 I’m not done.”

 Saturday’s blockbuster was further proof that Thompson-Herah is the fastest in her sport.
 The 29-year-old had made history in the event in Tokyo, running a 10.61 to break the 33-year-old Olympic record of Florence Griffith Joyner.
 A few nights later, she won gold in the 200 meters — and was just 0.19 seconds off Griffith Joyner’s world record — to become the first woman to sweep the 100 and 200 in back-to-back Olympics.

 She added a third gold medal when Jamaica won the 4x100-meter relay.
-She had returned to her home country after the event, she said, choosing to set her sights on more opportunities to improve her times in 2021 — and she did just that with a personal best Saturday, blowing past Fraser-Pryce (10.73) and Jackson (10.76) to leave no doubt.
+She had not returned to her home country after the event, she said, choosing to set her sights on more opportunities to improve her times in 2021 — and she did just that with a personal best Saturday, blowing past Fraser-Pryce (10.73) and Jackson (10.76) to leave no doubt.

 “To come back with a PB after the championships, that is amazing.
 I haven’t run that fast in five years,” Thompson-Herah said.
 “It means a lot to me … because my job is to inspire a generation.
 I have more races, so I don’t get too excited, too carried away.
 I have to continue doing the job.”